 The nature of business cycle fluctuations changes over time.
 There is a host of evidence for changes in the dynamics of postwar US macroeconomic time series (Blanchard and Watson (1986), McConell and Pérez-Quirós (2000), Stock and Watson (2002), Hall (2007), Galí and Gambetti (2009)).
-The present paper documents and discusses three aspects of these changes.

-- The correlation of labor productivity with output or labor input has declined, by some measures dramatically so. - The volatility of labor input measures has increased (relative to that of output). - The volatility of real wage measures has increased, both in relative and absolute terms.

-All three of the above observations point towards a change in labor market dynamics.
-While each may be of independent interest and have potentially useful implications for our understanding of macro fluctuations, our goal in the present paper is to explore their possible connection.
-In particular, we seek to investigate the hypothesis that all three changes may be driven by the decline in labor market turnover in the US over this period, which reduced hiring frictions and allowed firms to adjust their labor force more easily in response to various kinds of shocks.
+The present paper documents and discusses two aspects of these changes.
+First, the correlation of labor productivity with output or labor input has declined, by some measures dramatically so.1 Second, the volatility of labor input measures has increased (relative to that of output).2 We seek to investigate the hypothesis that these changes may be driven by the decline in labor market turnover in the US over this period, which reduced hiring frictions and allowed firms to adjust their labor force more easily in response to various kinds of shocks.
 In order to illustrate the mechanism behind this explanation, we develop a stylized model of fluctuations with labor market frictions and investigate how its predictions vary with the level of labor market turnover.

-The decline in labor market turnover in the US is well documented, among others by Davis, Faberman, and Haltiwanger (2006), Davis (2008), Fallick and Fleischman (2004), Mukoyama and Şahin (2009), Faberman (2008), Davis, Faberman, Haltiwanger, Jarmin, and Miranda (2010), Davis, Faberman, and Haltiwanger (2012), Lazear and Spletzer (2012), Fujita (2011), Cairó and Cajner (2013), Cairó (2013) and Hyatt and Spletzer (2013), see Cairó and Cajner (2013) for an overview of this literature.
+The decline in labor market turnover in the US is well documented, among others by Davis, Faberman, and Haltiwanger (2006), Davis (2008), Fallick and Fleischman (2004), Mukoyama and Şahin (2009), Faberman (2008), Davis, Faberman, Haltiwanger, Jarmin, and Miranda (2010), Davis, Faberman, and Haltiwanger (2012), Lazear and Spletzer (2012), Fujita (2011), Cairó and Cajner (2014), Cairó (2013) and Hyatt and Spletzer (2013), see Cairó and Cajner (2014) for an overview of this literature.
 In this paper, we explore the implications of this decline for business cycle dynamics.
-Our argument does not depend on the source of the decline in turnover and we leave this
+Our argument does not depend on the source of the decline in turnover and we leave this interesting question aside.3 We model the decrease in labor market turnover as a decline in the employment outflow probability or separation rate, which - as in much of the literature - is exogenous in our model.
+In response to the decline in turnover labor market frictions decrease endogenously.
+This effect arises because adjustment costs in employment in our model are convex, a relatively uncontroversial assumption.
+We show that the observed decline in turnover is sufficient to quantitatively generate the reduction in frictions needed to explain the changes in labor market dynamics.